-A ‘celebrant’ is someone who is involved with creating, writing and conducting a ceremony.
+A celebrant is someone who is involved with creating, writing and conducting a ceremony.

-We have a growing network of around four hundred qualified and accredited celebrants working across England, Wales, Northern Ireland and the Channel Islands.
+We have a growing network of over four hundred and fifty accredited celebrants working across England, Wales, Northern Ireland and the Channel Islands.

 Our celebrants come from all walks of life, meaning our network is as diverse as the communities we serve.